 Ilissa Samplin is a partner in the Los Angeles office of Gibson, Dunn & Crutcher.
-She is a member of Gibson Dunn’s Litigation, Media, Entertainment and Technology, and Intellectual Property Practice Groups.
+Ms. Samplin serves as Co-Chair of the firm’s Trade Secrets Practice Group.
+She also is a member of Gibson Dunn’s Litigation, Media, Entertainment and Technology, and Intellectual Property Practice Groups.

 Ms. Samplin’s practice focuses on complex commercial litigation, entertainment and technology disputes, and intellectual property litigation and counseling.
 She has represented corporate and individual clients in the media, entertainment, and technology industries in a wide range of litigation in both federal and state court, including breach of contract, unfair competition, copyright, trademark, and trade secret matters.
 Ms. Samplin also regularly advises clients on website policies and copyright, trademark, and privacy compliance.
 In addition, she has experience drafting life rights, intellectual property, and licensing agreements and cease and desist letters for clients in the entertainment and technology sectors, as well as advising entertainment clients on profit participation and related accounting practices.